exploratory-io/book/tutorials/yelp.md

 ## Summarize total checkins for each restaurant

 Now, let's count the total number of the 'checkins' for each restaurant.
-First, we want to set the grouping level to 'business_id' first like below.
+First, we want to set the grouping level to 'business_id' like below.

 ```
 group_by(business_id)